vfg-95/the-sauce/README.md

 I realised when testing on my phone that I had used the wrong type of pseudo classes as I was developing the site on my laptop I had used the :hover pseudo class.
 On a mobile there is no way to hover and so I changed these to :active instead, and used the media queries to keep the :hover classes on desktop screens.

-The success of these on mobile is slightly different depnding on the broswer used, however there is no negative effect to keeping them and on some broswers they worked quite well.
+The success of these on mobile is slightly different depending on the browser used, however there is no negative effect to keeping them and on some browsers they work quite well.

 ## Deployment

-I deplayed the site using GitHub pages, with the steps as follows:
+I deployed the site using GitHub pages, with the steps as follows:

 - Go to the settings tab of the GitHub repository
 - Click on the pages tab